-[RD32].
 In addition, the tower height and footprint is indicated for all the US sites with data supplied by C. Schaaf of the University of Massachusetts at Amherst.

-Figure 51.
+Figure 10-1.
 Location of the European (Upper Panel), Africa (Middle Panel) and US (Lower Panel) test sites employed for the validation analysis presented

-The GlobCover products from the same year (2005) together with the location of the tower sites are shown below for 3 tiles in the US which were employed.
+The GlobCover products from the same year (2005) together with the location of the tower sites are shown below for the 3 tiles employed.

-Figure 52.
+Figure 10-2.
 GlobCover maps of 3 validation tiles showing the location of the test sites covering approximately a 1200 x 1200km region.
 Upper panel shows tiles (h08v05, h09v04 in left and right positions).
 Lower panel shows tile h12v04 with the GlobCover key (right).

-Figure 53.
-Location of the BSRN Tovarere (upper) employed for the validation
+Figure 11-3.
+Location of the BSRN Tovarere (upper) and University of Amsterdam Yakursk (lower) test sites employed for the validation analysis

 The methods described in the Validation Plan [RD9] were applied given the availability of suitable correlative data.
-For the albedo product validation, only shortwave (broadband, BB) albedo can be validated.
-We focused on sites which are "homogeneous" at the scale of 1-3km.
+For the albedo product validation, only shortwave (broadband, BB) albedo can be validated focusing on sites which are "homogeneous" at the scale of 1-3km.
 The US sites have all been previously studied by the BU MODIS group who have screened the data for outliers and averaged the ground data over 2 hours (11-13 Local Time).
-The 23 sites listed in [RD32] were analysed.
-Also, only the shortwave component can be validated as there are no standardised and well calibrated instruments on well characterised sites which operate spectrally in the visible (0.3-0.7 $\mu$ m) or NIR (0.7-3 $\mu$ m).
+The 23 sites listed in Error!
+Reference source not found. were analysed.
+Also, only the shortwave component can be validated as there are no standardised and well calibrated instruments on well characterised sites which operate spectrally in the visible (0.3-0.7 μm) or NIR (0.7-3μm).
 Scaling issues were ignored due to the inference of homogeneity.
-Display of some of these sites in GoogleMaps (see Figure 54) shows that several of these sites appear quite heterogeneous but probably only at sub-pixel resolution (when compared with Landsat which is employed in RD19).
+Display of some of these sites in GoogleMaps (see Figure 10-4 below) shows that several of these sites appear quite heterogeneous but probably only at subpixel resolution (when compared with Landsat which is employed in RD19).

-Figure 54.
+Figure 11-4.
 Google Map extracts for the 12 AmeriFlux sites showing 1km pixels centred on the tower site locations.
 Note that most tower albedometer footprints are << 1km which is smaller than the symbol shown to indicate their locations.
-Site-names are shown in Figure 52.
+Sitenames are shown in Figure 10-5.

-Figure 55.
+Figure 11-5.
 SURFRAD sites from Google Earth showing 1km pixel centred on each tower site.
 See Figure 10-6 for site names

-Figure 56.
-Toravere - The only BSRN site which has reasonably homogeneous texture and albedometer measurements
+Figure 11-6.
+Toravere (upper) - The only BSRN site which has reasonably homogeneous texture and albedometer measurements and the corresponding closest GlobAlbedo pixel shown with Yakursk (lower) at the same scale

 For each of the non-SURFRAD sites, in addition to averaged ground albedometer (referred to as gnd hereafter) over 2 hours (11-13hrs Local Time), AOD was provided from the GlobAlbedo VEGETATION BBDR product alongside snow cover and cloud fraction.
 Using the approach described in [RD20] the sky irradiance component (SKYL) is calculated given the solar zenith angle, the black sky (DHR) and white-sky (BHR) albedos as shown in equation 1 of [RD20].
 From this approach the so-called blue-sky albedo was calculated for each date that AOD was available.
 For each of these dates at Local Solar Noon, the DHR and BHR was calculated as well as extracted from the MODIS priors value.
 Tests were conducted (not shown here) to look at the effects of averaging predicted Blue-Sky Albedo every 15 minutes compared to one produced from averaging and negligible differences were found between 11-13h LT and Local Solar Noon.